enewcombe30/board-heroes/README.md

 #### Initial thoughts

-For this task I'm building a site utilizing purely frontend technologies to keep the project light-weight.
-As the main focus for this project is the data itself so the UI will be fairly limited.
+For this task, the site is built utilizing purely frontend technologies, keeping the project light-weight.
+As the main focus for this project is the data itself the UI will be fairly limited.

 #### Technologies used

 For this task I will be using the following technologies:

-- TypeScript -
+- TypeScript
 - TailwindCSS
 - React